WHChou/Myosin-cluster-analysis/README.md

 # Myosin-cluster-analysis
 This Matlab script is used to quantitatively analyze myosin clusters in cells.
-Myosin clusters were endogenously tagged and imaged with spinning-disk confocal microscopy.
-The manuscript is in preparation.
+Myosin clusters were endogenously tagged with a fluorescent protein and imaged with spinning-disk confocal microscopy.
+The [preprint](https://doi.org/10.1101/2023.06.07.544121) is on bioRxiv .

 myosinPeakInt_main_v2.m is the main script that runs the analysis.
 The workflow is as follows: subtract background, feature identification, feature filtering, intensity fitting.
 After identifying myosin clusters and calculating their intensity, the results are saved and can be loaded into myosinPeakInt_analysis.m for further analysis.